 Maxing out your RRSP yearly comes with a feeling of security whether you are making money in it or otherwise.
 Different tax strategies have come out due to balancing the psychological side of investment with mortgage responsibility.

 Should I max out TFSA or RRSP first?

 For Canadians, it’s better to max out TFSA first before getting RRSP.
 This works especially for low to average income earners.
 For government workers who have a defined benefit (DB) pension, the TFSA is also better because they get higher income during retirement.

 How much should you have in your RRSP at 50?

 The majority of retirees can live well on half of their pre-retirement income ( $50,000).
 Many couples at retirement will get around $33,500 in retirement income per year from Old Age Security OAS, workplace pensions, and Canada Pension Plan.
 So what you’ll need is an extra $16,500 from your savings per year.

-When you are faced with TFSA vs RRSP for your retirement savings options, the ideal thing to do is to spread out your savings on both accounts.
+When you are faced with deciding between TFSA and RRSP for your retirement savings options, the ideal thing to do is to spread out your savings on both accounts.
 Due to the tax structure, you’ll probably come out with the same amount of money whether you use an RRSP or TFSA.

 The important thing now is to take a personalized, well-thought-out, and long-term approach to your decision.